 This depends on the knife and how one uses it.
 Most of the cheaper knife variants have softer steel and they need to get sharpened about once a week.
 High end knives with super steels can hold their sharp edge up to several weeks.

-Before choosing to own a pocket knife, check the state considerations, if it is legal to hold pocket knives.
+Before choosing to own a pocket knife like Case and Benchmade that are available from knife dealers online, check the state considerations, if it is legal to hold pocket knives.